Cactoidal/GodotEthersV3/DOCUMENTATION.md

 When exporting for Linux, you will need to either change this filepath to `res://libgodot_ethers.so`, or you will need to manually create files matching that filepath (addons > cactus.godotethers > gdextension > libgodot_ethers.so) and keep the nested file in the same directory as your application.

 Exports for MacOS should work without any modification.

+Turn off the Debug Console and uncheck the Debug box when exporting.